Grant guidelines

 - Grant requests must fit at least one of the four program areas and align with strategic priorities

-- Applicants must be from registered 501(c)3 non-profit organizations that serve low/moderate income individuals and families
+- Applicants must be from registered 501(c)3 non-profit organizations that serve low- to moderate-income individuals and families

-- Organizations must operate and serve communities within the Webster's footprint
+- Organizations must operate and serve communities within Webster's footprint

 - Use of funds must NOT be on Webster's corporate list of ineligible activities